 - Secrets of the Soil – from identifying soil types, to mycorrhiza: everything you ever wanted to know about soil and its care.
 This is a practical session, and you are invited to bring along samples of your garden soil for some simple testing (demonstration, discussion and slides).

-- Workers, Wellingtons and Wheelbarrows – an entertaining miscellany of anecdotes and tales from the history of gardening (slides).
+- Workers, Wellingtons and Wheelbarrows – a miscellany of anecdotes and tales from the history of gardening (slides).

 - Florists, Fairies and Flowerpots – more anecdotes and tales from the history of gardening (a follow up to ‘Workers, Wellingtons and Wheelbarrows’ – slides)